Miss Universe 2018: Format

-The number of semifinalists was increased to 20— the same number of semifinalists in 2006.
-The results of the preliminary competition— which was composed of the swimsuit and evening gown competition and closed-door interviews, determined the top 20 semifinalists.
+The number of semifinalists was increased to twenty— the same number of semifinalists in 2006.
+The results of the preliminary competition— which was composed of the swimsuit and evening gown competition and closed-door interviews, determined the twenty semifinalists.
 The continental format was retained, with five semifinalists from the Americas, Europe, Africa & Asia-Pacific, and wildcards coming from any continental region.
-The top 20 competed in the opening statement round, after which the judges narrowed down the semifinalists to 10, who then competed in both swimsuit and evening gown competitions.
+The twenty semifinalists competed in the opening statement round, after which the judges narrowed down the semifinalists to ten, who then competed in both swimsuit and evening gown competitions.
 After the swimwear and evening gown competitions, the judges then selected the top five to compete in the preliminary question and answer round.
 After said segment, the judges selected the final three, who participated in the final word and final look portions.

 Selection committee

 The seven judges for both the preliminary competition and the final telecast were an all-female panel which included: